zitkon/wacomGUI/README.md

 # wacomGUI
-wacom intous small setting GUI
+wacom intous small setting GUI  for linux
 1. you have to install full drives here: https://linuxwacom.github.io/
 2. download wacom-setting.tar.gz to your computer
 3. extract.